A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-In order to describe the time-like region of the $\eta$ TFF from the space-like data analysis in ref.~\cite{Escribano:2013kba}, we will employ two PAs, the $P^5_1(q^2)$ and the $P^2_2(q^2)$.
-These are the highest-order PAs one can achieve when confronted with the joint sets of space-like experimental data.
-The sequence $P^L_1(q^2)$ is used when the TFF is believed to be dominated by a single resonance, while the $P^N_N(q^2)$ one is appropriate for the case the TFF fulfils the asymptotic behaviour\footnote{In ref.~\cite{Escribano:2013kba}, the fit to space-like data is done for $Q^2|F(Q^2)|$ and not for the TFF itself.
+In order to describe the time-like region of the $\eta$ TFF from the space-like data analysis in Ref.~\cite{lab17}, we will employ two PAs, the $P^5_1(q^2)$ and the $P^2_2(q^2)$.
+These are the highest-order PAs one can achieve when confronted with the joint sets of space-like experimental data which, for the convenience of the reader, we represent in Fig.\,\ref{TFFeta}(a).
+The sequence $P^L_1(q^2)$ is used when the TFF is believed to be dominated by a single resonance, while the $P^N_N(q^2)$ one is appropriate for the case where the TFF fulfils the asymptotic behaviour\footnote{In Ref.~\cite{lab17}, the fit to space-like data is done for $Q^2|F(Q^2)|$ and not for the TFF itself.
 As a consequence, PAs satisfying the correct asymptotic limit, that is, $\lim_{Q^2\to\infty}Q^2 F(Q^2)=\mbox{const.}$, are represented by the sequence $P^N_N(q^2)$.}.
-A Taylor expansion equivalent to eq.~(\ref{Taylor}), with $b_{\eta}=0.60(6)_{\rm{stat}}(3)_{\rm{sys}}$ and $c_{\eta}=0.37(10)_{\rm{stat}}(7)_{\rm{sys}}$ for the slope and curvature parameters, respectively, is better not to be used in this case because of the larger phase-space available, $4m_{\ell}^2\le q^2\le M_\eta^2$.
-From the analysis in ref.~\cite{Escribano:2013kba}, we also obtained that the fitted poles for the $P^L_1(q^2)$ sequence are seen in the range $(0.71,0.77)$ GeV, beyond the phase-space end point, thus making again our approach applicable and the predictions reliable.
+A Taylor expansion equivalent to Eq.~(\ref{Taylor}), with $b_{\eta}=0.60(6)_{\rm{stat}}(3)_{\rm{sys}}$ and $c_{\eta}=0.37(10)_{\rm{stat}}(7)_{\rm{sys}}$ for the slope and curvature parameters, respectively, is better not to be used in this case because of the larger phase-space available, $4m_{\ell}^2\le q^2\le M_\eta^2$.
+From the analysis in Ref.~\cite{lab17}, we also obtained that the fitted poles for the $P^L_1(q^2)$ sequence are seen in the range $(0.71,0.77)$ GeV, beyond the phase-space end point, thus again making our approach applicable and the predictions reliable.